Lexington County South Carolina assistance programs.

 In an emergency there are churches, charities, and non-profit agencies that offer financial help.
 Find the leading Lexington County organizations to apply at for financial assistance, as well as their contact information, below.
 Get money or loans to pay for a past due utility bill, rent or a security deposits, or medical bills.
 Also find free dental care, food, and household supplies.

 The federal government created a program to help people pay for rent, security deposits, utility bills, and overall prevent evictions.
-Lexington County South Carolina was allocated almost $600,000 in federal government grants as part of the Homelessness Prevention and Rapid Re-Housing Program (HPRP).
+Lexington County South Carolina is given funds each and every years.
+The financial support is part of the federal government grants as part of the Homelessness Prevention and Rapid Re-Housing Program (HPRP).

 The main goal of the HPRP program is to provide homeless prevention assistance to households.
 This housing aid is offered in the form of rent help.
 The program is aimed at those people who would otherwise become homeless without housing assistance.
 Many people are struggling due to the economic crisis and need some short term help to stay current on their rent.
 The HPRP program will also provide assistance to rapidly rehouse persons who are currently homeless.

-Financial assistance for rent in Lexington South Carolina
+Financial assistance for bills in Lexington South Carolina

 Components of the program provide for: